Parliamentary.ai

 Overview

-This bill mandates that schools in England located in deprived areas must hold open days during school holidays, providing free school meals to eligible pupils.
-The aim is to support children from disadvantaged backgrounds during holiday periods when access to food and activities may be limited.
+This bill mandates that schools in England located in deprived areas must hold open days during school holidays, offering free school meals to eligible students.
+These open days would aim to provide activities and support for children during holiday periods.

 Description

-The School Holiday Open Days Bill requires the Secretary of State to establish regulations for schools in England within the most deprived 20% of postcodes to operate open days during school holidays.
-These open days must occur at least three times a week for a minimum of five consecutive hours each day.
+The School Holiday Open Days Bill requires the Secretary of State to create regulations compelling schools in England situated in the most deprived 20% of postcodes to run open days during school holidays.

-The bill also amends the Education Act 1996 to ensure that eligible pupils attending these school holiday open days receive free school meals.
+• The bill amends the Education Act 1996 to ensure eligible pupils receive free school meals during these open days.

 Government Spending

-The bill does not specify exact government spending figures.
-Funding for the open days will be shared between parents/guardians, schools, local authorities, and the government; the exact proportion is not defined.
+The bill doesn't specify exact figures for government spending.
+Funding will be shared between parents/guardians, schools, local authorities, and potentially the government, leaving the final cost unclear.

 Groups Affected

-- Schools in deprived areas: Required to organize and run open days, potentially incurring costs and requiring additional staffing.
+• Schools in deprived areas: Will have a new legal obligation to organize and run open days, potentially increasing their workload and expenses.

-- Eligible pupils: Benefit from free school meals and supervised activities during school holidays.
+• Eligible pupils: Will benefit from access to free school meals and activities during school holidays.

-- Local authorities and community groups: May be involved in facilitating activities, requiring resource allocation.
+• Local authorities and community organizations: Will be involved in facilitating open day activities, requiring collaboration and potentially resource allocation.

 Powered by nyModel